Deposit Interest Retention Tax (DIRT)

 If you are a Pan-European Personal Pension Product Provider, complete a Pan European Personal Pension Product Declaration.

 You will need a separate form for each account you hold.
-These forms are available from your financial institution.

 Next: Changes to the status of DIRT-free accounts